 After finishing the seven miles she raised her arms in victory looking up toward heaven.
 Thank you God!
-Slowly walking over to the donut shop just a block away she went to the drive-through window and ordered donuts, coffee and juice.
+Remembering her reward she walked over to the donut shop which was just across the main street and walking up to the drive-through window, she ordered donuts, coffee and juice.
 When the waitress proceeded to hand her change, with a sudden inspiration of generosity, Beth said, “Keep the change!
 Jesus loves you!
 Have a good day!”

 The waitress laughed with surprise.
 “Thank you!
 God bless you!”

-Beth felt like the joy she had could carry her the rest of the way home, but she walked back over to the park bench she had seen along the jogging path and sat under the cooling shade of the trees.
+The joy Beth felt could have carried her the rest of the way home, but she walked back over to the park bench along the jogging path and sat under the cooling shade of the trees.
 Soon after drinking the juice and eating one donut she could see a jogger approaching from the distance who looked familiar.
 As he got closer she realized it was Dr. Janus.